daemon251/Ultrakill-UltraRGBLighting/README.md

 Every instance needs to be located in a different location with a corresponding UltraRGBLightingPrefs.txt if you need it to save values.
 The program currently will not generate the preferences file by itself (and will error if its malformed), which means you need to make a proper copy for each one.

+The .jar file can be downloaded here if needed: https://github.com/daemon251/Ultrakill-UltraRGBLighting/tree/main/UltrakillCompanion/release